Musharibrasheed/bdsass/README.md

 ## Note:

-run this command to use application.
+Run this command on terminal to use application.

 -   php artisan serve